Child | Hypnosis | hypnotherapy | wellbeing blog | new empowered you | olga willemsen

 Hypnosis is a resourceful and suggestible state of mind used by a hypnotist for therapeutic purposes.
 A hypnotist directs the process while the client creates a hypnotic state of mind.

-When working with adults, a hypnotist needs to disarm their rational mind in order to engage the powers of their unconscious mind.
-And it is very helpful also to use their power of imagination.
+When working with adults, a hypnotist needs to disarm their rational mind to engage the powers of their unconscious mind.
+It is also very helpful to utilize their power of imagination.

-Since children a far less critical and have a limitless imagination, it is often sufficient to simply begin by saying: “Let’s pretend…” or “Once upon a time…” – that simple and easy!
+Since children are far less critical and have a limitless imagination, it is often sufficient to begin by saying: “Let’s pretend…” or “Once upon a time…” – that’s simple and easy!

-When I learned hypnotherapy I learned also a significant amount of psychology in order to understand and deal with clients accordingly.
+When I learned hypnotherapy, I also acquired a significant amount of psychology to understand and effectively deal with clients.
 This included child psychology.
-So, I learned that regular stomachaches are an expression of tension in children.
+So, I realized that regular stomachaches are an expression of tension in children.

-The feedback from the teachers was confirming this.
-They had told me that my daughter was anxious about doing everything correctly but doubted herself.
+The feedback from the teachers confirmed this.
+They had told me that my daughter was anxious about doing everything correctly but doubted her own abilities.

-When I realized this I changed our approach.
-One evening, my daughter said again that she has a belly-ouch.
+When I realized this, I changed our approach.
+One evening, my daughter said again that she had a belly-ouch.

 Hypnosis for children | Hypnotherapy for children

-And after this evening she has never again complained about the belly-ouch.
+And after this evening, she has never complained about the belly-ache again.
 Simple, fast, and easy!

 What issues can be treated

-Hypnotherapy can help children with such issues like
+Hypnotherapy can help children with such topics as

 Testimonials from Parents